 Click on 'Add your first task' to get started.
 Blueprints can contain one or more tasks, which can be done by Optmyzr or be external.
 If you select a task done in Optmyzr, you'll see a dropdown list with the available tools for you to select.
 The task name and description here are also mandatory fields.
-For the task owner you can select a team member directly, or a role, such as, for example, analyst, account manager.
+For the task owner, you can select a role, such as, for example, analyst, account manager.
 You can also create a new role for your team.
 Later on, you'll be able to assign different team members to these roles.
 The advantage of assigning tasks to roles instead of specific team members is to ensure continuity if team members leave or new team members join your company.

 In the next step, you'll see the option to use default settings or custom settings.
 This applies to the optimizations added in the previous step, and you can use a custom view, choose the metric columns, turn Turbo mode on or off, change the filters and date range, just as you would inside the optimization page.

 Finally, select the frequency and due date for the tasks.
 Supported frequency is currently One Time, Weekly, Monthly, or Custom (every X weeks/months).